 Delivering intensive care as soon as a problem is recognized is important when caring for neonates (newborns during their first month of life) to achieve a successful outcome.
 Critically ill neonates, especially foals, are often admitted to the NICU in the middle of the night, receiving intensive care within hours of birth.

-The neonatologist and neonatology resident are important members of the “dystocia team” which also consists of members of the Sections of Reproduction (obstetricians), Emergency and Critical Care (surgeons) and Anesthesiology as well as many other members of the hospital support staff.
+The neonatologist and neonatology resident are important members of the New Bolton Center team that assembles within minutes when needed to attend a difficult birth, which allows them to begin lifesaving care for the often critically ill neonate during delivery.
+The team also includes members of the Sections of Reproduction (obstetricians), Emergency and Critical Care (surgeons) and Anesthesiology, as well as many other members of the hospital support staff.

 The NICU offers a High-Risk Pregnancy Program for our equine patients.
 Similar programs are designed for the special needs of cows, does, ewe, sows and hembras (alpacas/llamas).